XuluLin/emsc4033-2022-project/Project Planner.md

 - The theory of requency-time normalisation.
 Shen et al. (2012)'s paper provide details on the mathematics of this method, which is everything needed for its implementation.

-- The NoisePy package.
+- The NoisePy package (https://github.com/mdenolle/NoisePy).
 This is a package I used in my Honours project which covers the whole process of ambient noise cross-correlation.
 There are functions available to do pre-processing and cross-correlation.
 I can take advantage of those for implementing frequency-time normalisation.

 ## Testing, validation, documentation